m-eshagh-m/Movies-app/README.md

 # vue-movies-app

 Hi, wellcome
+This template should help get you started developing with Vue 3 in Vite.

 ## Online Demo
-You can see the demo of my project online by below link: https://movies-app-4569a.web.app/
+You can see the demo of my project online by this link: https://movies-app-4569a.web.app/

 - If your from Iran, please use of vpn to see the list of movies

-This template should help get you started developing with Vue 3 in Vite.

 ## Recommended IDE Setup